Skip to main content

 Conditions

-Kratix follows the Kubernetes convention of using conditions to convey the status of a resource and to allow programmatic interactions.
-When a Resource is requested the PipelineCompleted condition will be set.
-The status for the Pipeline will be False until the Pipeline is completed.
-For example when a Resource is requested for the first time the status will look like:
+Kratix follows the Kubernetes convention of using conditions to convey the status of a Resource and to allow programmatic interactions.
+When a Resource is requested, the ConfigureWorkflowCompleted condition will be set.
+The status for the workflow will be False until the workflow is completed.
+For example, when a Resource is requested for the first time, the status will look like:

 status: